-- give us your name, address and contact details. - describe the repair you need in as much detail as possible. - give the dates and times when someone will be at home to let our contractors in.
+- · give us your name, address and contact details. - describe the repair you need in as much detail as possible. - give the dates and times when someone will be at home to let our contractors in.

-In an emergency out of normal working hours, you can call our usual number 0207 326 3700 and you will be automatically directed to our out of hours repair service.
-Alternatively, you can call them directly on 0203 701 3589.
+In an emergency out of normal working hours, you can call our usual number 020 7326 3700 and you will automatically be directed to our Out of Hours repair service.